fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 To register using multiple specific chart types, import the specific charts instead of all the charts after importing the `fusioncharts` class.
 Also, you need to add the dependency for all the specific chart types as shown in the code below:

-To include the `fusioncharts` class, execute the following command:
+To include the `fusioncharts` class, do the following:

 ```Shell
 import FusionCharts from 'fusioncharts/core';
 ```

-To include more than one chart from `viz` folder, execute the following command:
+To include more than one chart from `viz` folder, do the following:

 ```Shell
 // import ChartType from 'fusioncharts/viz/[ChartType]'